Kennyanthro/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: we are currently involved in the <a site.projects.size</a> following
 nav: true
+order: 1
 ---

 <div class="projects grid">

-  {% assign sorted_projects = site.projects | sort: "importance" %}
+  {% assign sorted_projects = site.projects | sort: "year_joined" %}
   {% for project in sorted_projects %}
   <div class="grid-item">
     {% if project.redirect %}